-The Wildfire Development Permit Area is designated under s.
-488(1)(b) of the Local Government Act for protection of development from hazardous conditions.
+The Interface Wildfire Development Permit Area is designated under s.
+488(1)(b) of the Local Government Act, as amended from time to time, for protection of development from hazardous conditions.

-The Wildfire Development Permit Area is shown on Map #2, which is attached to and forms a part of this Bylaw.
+The Interface Wildfire Development Permit Area is shown on Map #2, which is attached to and forms a part of this Bylaw.

 The Local Government Act allows for Development Permits for the establishment of objectives and guidelines for the protection of development from hazardous conditions.
 A portion of the community has been identified as being subject to wildfire hazards.
 Such conditions can be hazards to development.
-The Village completed a study in 2017 which recommended the Wildland Fire Development Permit process be used to ensure that development in potentially hazardous areas is conducted safely.
+The Village completed a study in 2017 which recommended the Interface Wildfire Development Permit process be used to ensure that development in potentially hazardous areas is conducted safely.
 The study identified areas of the community that are exposed to a high-risk of wildland fire.
 The Village will continue to review the efficacy of these guidelines in mitigating wildfire risk.
 Additional studies may be required as development forms in the Village changes overtime.
 These guidelines aim to balance tree retention with wildfire protection, particularly on large lots abutting natural areas.
-While the Village does not encourage tree removal, for areas where wildland for areas, tree management strategies must be prepared.